 Look for helpers for your virtual hackathon

 A hackathon may be owned by one small team in your organization, but you don’t have to do all the work yourself.
 Identify other people within your organization who can help make the event a success, whether that’s team leaders and SMEs, department heads, or other staff with specialized knowledge related to your hackathon theme.
-Invite them early in your planning process, and involve them in brainstorming session topics and creating content.
+Invite them early in your planning process, and involve them in brainstorming session topics, tools development, and creating content.

 Include social time and entertainment

 Hackathons can be pretty mentally taxing for all involved, and brainstorming and problem-solving can’t be performed in a vacuum.
-Schedule in time during your hackathon for socializing and other breaks.
+Schedule in time during your remote hackathon for socializing and other breaks.
 Some companies add magicians and musical acts to their hackathon agendas to help participants relax and have fun in between sessions.